RoBOPPics/BB/_pages/app-man-shotDesigner.md

 ![ShotProbability Image](../assets/images/ShotProbability_500.jpg){: width="300" .align-center }

 A Shot that has Alternates will show the letter of the Alternate on the left side of the center label.
 The "A" as shown above.

-And the Shot label is a black button with the Shot probability percentage - 50% in this case.
+The Shot label for a Shot with Alternates is a black button that displays the Alternate probability percentage - 50% in this case.
 If you tap that button, you will cycle through the Alternate shots.

 A shot that has a Repeat Range of more than 1, will display the range on the right side of the label.
 The image above shows that this Shot has "1 to 3 Repeats".